Adityaraj1711/django-backend-architecture/README.md

 	}
    ```

+### Features that one can work on -
+* To add Search filter for API's.
+* To add Language translator for DRF's messages.
+* Add Social Authentication

+### Open to Contribute
+Please create issue if something that needs to be worked on or someone having trouble using it.
+This project is open for everyone who wants to bring ideas or contribute.

 ### Find the project useful? ❤️
 Support it by clicking the ⭐ button on the upper right of this page. ✌️